 - Include extras and “freebies” in customers’ orders.
 Sephora offers 3 samples with every online order, plus “Beauty Insider” reward points.
 The loyalty program has accelerated the cosmetic giant’s growth, making it a household name and the obvious choice for consumers.

 Going the extra mile to surprise and delight means showing gratitude for customers.
-Create a mutual relationship of appreciation between your company and its most reliable customers, and they’ll reward you with brand loyalty.
+Create a mutual relationship of appreciation between your company and its most reliable customers via relationship marketing, and they’ll reward you with brand loyalty.

 3. Regular customer surveys